jmstrnr/Word-Cloud-Generator/README.md

 For testing the application I used a variety of inputs, including:
 * A text file of The Lord of the Rings trilogy (lotr.txt) to test the file parsing functionality
-* The Wikipedia page on Ireland (https://en.wikipedia.org/wiki/Ireland) to test the URL parsing functionality The output files generated from the above inputs are contained in the "output" folder.
+* The Wikipedia page on Ireland (https://en.wikipedia.org/wiki/Ireland) to test the URL parsing functionality The output files generated from the above inputs are contained in the "output" folder.# Word-Cloud-Generator